 - Course structure

 Each week, you will receive set readings and prepare various assignments online.
 Woolf Institute tutors will support you and provide feedback throughout the course.
 Alongside fellow participants, you will be able to discuss ideas on the online discussion forum.
-Following introductory discussion forum a week before the course commences, the course is divided into three modules:
+Following an introductory discussion forum before the course commences, the course is divided into three modules:

 Module 1: Religion is… a foundation